npitts5397/PlexDvrPostProcessing/README.md

 * comskip ini (/usr/local/etc/comskip.ini)

 I keep my copy in /scripts, I don't think it really matters where this script is stored.
 Once it's in place, select the script in Plex DVR's Post Processing Script field in DVR settings.

+Script is tested in a Plex FreeNAS jail.
+I suspect it'll work with little to no modification in other BSD / Linux based operating systems.